Content

 Procurement costs

-At CHF 899.9 million, procurement costs are CHF 33.7 million higher than the previous year’s value of CHF 866.2 million.
-This increase is primarily due to higher costs for reactive energy (CHF 6.6 million) and active power loss (CHF 9.9 million).
-The rise in the reactive energy segment is due to the higher pro rata voltage maintenance costs payable by this segment.
-The rise in the active power loss segment is due to higher prices for the procurement of the energy required to compensate for active power losses.
-In contrast, costs in the grid usage and general ancillary services segments remained at the previous year’s level.
+At CHF 684.5 million, procurement costs were CHF 215.4 million lower than the previous year’s figure of CHF 899.9 million.
+This decrease is due to a reduction in costs of CHF 186.1 million and CHF 48.3 million respectively in the general ancillary services and active power loss segments.
+The reduction in the general ancillary services segment is attributable to lower costs for control power provision.
+The decrease in the active power loss segment is due to lower procurement costs for the energy required to compensate for active power losses.
+By contrast, higher national redispatch costs in the grid usage segment led to an increase of CHF 29.1 million in procurement costs.
+Costs in the reactive energy segment remained at the previous year’s level.

 More detailed comments on the individual segments, including the effects on the volume- and tariff-related timing differences, can be found in Note 4 to the financial statements in accordance with Swiss GAAP FER.